Explore Belfast

 Cathedral Quarter

-Address: City centre, between Royal Avenue and the Dunbar Link Belfast
+Address: City centre, between Royal Avenue and the Dunbar Link.
+Belfast

 Belfast Botanic Gardens and the Ulster Museum

 The Belfast Botanic Gardens date back to 1828, but were only opened to the public in 1895.
-The Gardens boast the Palm House, a cast iron glasshouse built in 1852, rose gardens, green walkways and the Tropical Ravine greenhouse built in 1889.
-The Gardens are popular with office workers, students, locals and tourists alike, and at the main entrance to the Gardens is the fascinating Ulster Museum.
-Founded in 1821, the Ulster Museum is a treasure trove of fascinating exhibits on a range of subjects (including Irish and local history), as well as an excellent art collection. *Special note: the Museum is closed until spring 2009 for refurbishment.
+The gardens boast the Palm House, a cast iron and glass house built in 1852, rose gardens, green walkways, and the Tropical Ravine greenhouse, which was built in 1889.
+The gardens are popular with office workers, students, locals, and tourists alike, and are a delightful venue for a picnic.
+Concerts and music festivals are frequently held at the Stranmillis Embankment end of the gardens, with past performances by international stars like Kings of Leon, The White Stripes, Snow Patrol, and U2.
+Alcohol is technically banned in the park, but it remains a popular meeting place for young people.<br /><br /> At the main entrance to the gardens is the fascinating Ulster Museum, which is one of the top rated tourist attractions in the city.
+Founded in 1821, the Ulster Museum is a treasure trove of fascinating exhibits on a range of subjects, with dinosaur exhibitions rubbing shoulders with Egyptian mummies and Irish politics.
+The museum also houses an excellent art collection.
+The Ulster Museum has recently been renovated and greatly improved and is a wonderful attraction for people of all ages.
+There is also a good cafe at the museum.<br /><br />

 Belfast Zoo

-Address: Antrim Road Belfast
+Address: Antrim Rd, Belfast, UK.
+Belfast

-Telephone: (028) 9077 6277
+Telephone: +44 28 9077 6277

-St George's Market
+St Georges Market

-Giant's Ring
+Giants Ring

-Address: Ballynahatty, near Shaw's Bridge Belfast
+Address: Ballynahatty, near Shaws Bridge.
+Belfast

-The fascinating and mysterious Giant's Ring, near Shaw's Bridge, is made up of a circular enclosure nearly 656 feet (200m) in diameter with five entrances, and an older Neolithic passage tomb dating back to roughly 3,000 BC.
-Although the exact purpose of the henge is not known, some say that it served as a meeting point and ritual area, and several packages and urns full of bones have been excavated in the surroundings.
-There are beautiful views across the Lagan Valley and the Ring is a favourite spot for locals and tourists alike to relax, picnic, cycle or walk.
+The fascinating and mysterious Giant's Ring, in Ballynahatty, near Shaw's Bridge, is made up of a circular enclosure nearly 656 feet (200m) in diameter, with five entrances, and an older Neolithic passage tomb dating back to roughly 2,700 BC (meaning that it predates the Egyptian pyramids!).
+Although the exact purpose of the henge is not known, some say that it served as a meeting point and ritual area, and several packages and urns full of bones have been excavated in the surroundings.<br /><br /> There are beautiful views across the Lagan Valley, and the Ring is a favourite spot for locals and tourists alike to relax, picnic, cycle, or walk.
+Similar ancient monuments can be found in Britain and Ireland, but Giant's Ring is one of the finest of its kind, evoking a powerful sense of mystery.
+There are some glorious walking trails in the area, including the Giant's Ring Path, which takes walkers through the beautiful countryside of Minnowburn and Ballynahatty, beginning in the car park by Minnowburn Beeches.
+This trail takes about two hours and is a circular route, which will loop back to where you left your car.
+Giant's Ring is a very short drive from Belfast, and should not be confused with the famous Giant's Causeway.<br /><br />

 Ulster American Folk Park

-Address: Mellon Road, Castletown Belfast
+Address: 2 Mellon Rd, Omagh, UK.
+Belfast

-Telephone: (028) 8224 3292
+Telephone: +44 28 8224 3292

 The Ulster American Folk Park is an open-air museum that focuses on the large-scale emigration from Ulster to America in the 18th and 19th centuries, and is the biggest of its kind in Europe.
-Displays illustrate the everyday life of the emigrants through reconstructed original and replica buildings, a full-size replica of a sailing ship and daily demonstrations of printing, cooking, spinning and blacksmithing.
-There is also a fascinating indoor museum and a dockside gallery.
+Displays illustrate the everyday life of the emigrants through reconstructed original and replica buildings, a full-size replica of a sailing ship, and daily demonstrations of printing, cooking, spinning, and blacksmithing practices.
+There is also a fascinating indoor museum and a dockside gallery.<br /><br /> The park hosts regular temporary exhibitions, some of which are fascinating and so popular that they stay up for years, like the Titanic exhibition, which looks at the Irish immigrants who sailed on the famous ship.
 The park also hosts a number of events, including popular music festivals such as the Appalachian and Bluegrass Music Festival.
+Admission costs increase on days when the park is hosting major events and travellers should check the official website to see what's on during their visit.<br /><br /> The park gives visitors a taste of what life was really like for the Irish at home and after making the journey to America over the past three centuries, allowing travellers to stroll through history at their own pace and see the buildings, clothes, and crafts which sustained daily life.
+As it is an open-air museum weather is a factor and visitors should come prepared when it is raining.<br /><br />

 Belfast Marathon